Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI

 HTTPS is required for accessing storage account resources.

 Data in Blob storage is encrypted at rest.

 - Logging is enabled for Machine Learning Studio web services.

-- using Machine Learning Studio workbench requires the development of experiments, that provides the ability to predict to a solution set.
-Integrating the workbench can help streamline management of experiments.
+- Using Machine Learning Studio requires the development of experiments that provide the ability to predict to a solution set.

 Azure Security Center